zihaadk/secure-software-development/README.md

 ## Introduction ##

-An Application is required for securely exchanging data between the ISS (International Space Station) and the ground centre staff.
+An application was developed for securely exchanging data between the ISS (International Space Station) and the ground centre staff.
 The application is written in Python 3.10.3 and provides the following functionalities:

 ### Pre-Requisites